 He looks at the painting each day.
 Each day for years.
 It's still beautiful, he thinks.
-Which is why it's on the wall—this part of him, like the clothes we wear to declare who we are to an indifferent world.
+Which is why it's on the wall—this part of himself, like the clothes we wear to declare who we are to an indifferent world.
 And yeah, he painted it, but it's beyond vanity.
 It's “I Was Here” scratched on the wall.
 And don't we all want this in one way or another?
 For some, it's their kids.
 Others, their job.
 For him, his soul—this inner man released onto the canvas that's both himself and everyman.
 Or everyperson, in this politically correct age.
 What did Bernard Shaw say?
 “He who writes about his own life writes about everyone's life.”
 What art is about, our common shared experience.
 Our struggle amidst the Great Unknowing.
 That no matter how hard we seek the answers, we'll still come up short.
 And perhaps it’s a paradox—the more you seek, the less you'll find.
-But the journey is the thing!
+But the journey's the thing!
 The odyssey towards truth is its own truth, and the answers, irrelevant.
 And beyond irrelevant to untruth—another paradox.
-Like that Zen phrase he's had on the refrigerator forever, next to that Hemingway quote and The Birth of Venus: “Do not echo those who’ve gone before.
+Like that Zen phrase he's had on his refrigerator forever, next to that Hemingway quote and The Birth of Venus: “Do not echo those who’ve gone before.
 Seek what they sought.”
-And this has given him comfort in his loneliness.
-That he's connected on some vast continuum, and in his own seeking, he's part of these kindreds.
+And this has given him comfort in his loneliness, that he's connected on some vast continuum.
+And in his own seeking, he's part of these kindreds.
 We have no control over when we make our appearance onstage, as much as we try and be the Dramatist.
-And we strut and fret for that hour or two, signifying nothing as the curtain comes down.
+And we strut and fret for that hour or so, signifying nothing as the curtain comes down.
 No bows, no curtain call.
 What we leave behind is our gaze into the horizon, into that last row, and that maybe someone else will look that way.

 (This is from Kunundrum's upcoming book, UTOPIA—short stories, poems, & essays.)